Sorry, your browser is out-of-date!

 Water in the region

-Though there are a number of water sources in the Alinytjara Wilurara region but fresh water is very scarce.
-It is scarcest in the Maralinga Tjarutja, and Yalata areas, and Mamungari National Park.
+Though there are a number of water sources in the Alinytjara Wiluṟara region, but fresh water is very scarce.
+It is scarcest in the Maralinga Tjarutja and Yalata areas, and Mamungari National Park.
 Rainfall is higher in the APY Lands, where ranges along the northern border act as a rain trap and direct relatively fresh water through shallow aquifers down into much of the APY region.
 There is older, salty water under the Maralinga Tjarutja and Yellabinna areas which may be millions of years old.
 The region contains a number of water dependent ecosystems.
 The limestone caves of the Nullarbor Plains provide refuge for many animals that require caves for part or all of their life cycle including crustaceans, centipedes, cockroaches, carabid beetles, grasshoppers, locusts, pseudo-scorpions and spiders.
 Some of these species occur nowhere else in the world.
 Two vertebrate species that are also known to use the caves are the bat, Chalinolobus morio, and the Nullarbor population of the masked owl, Tyto novaehollandiae.
 Maintaining the current aquatic environment of the caves is a priority for the region’s Management Plan.

-Aboriginal connection
+Aṉangu connection

 The lack of surface water has played a significant role in the history and movement of people in this region.
-Before European arrival, Anangu moved across the landscape depending on where the water was.
+Before European arrival, Aṉangu moved across the landscape depending on where the water was.
 Rockholes and soaks played a very important role in providing reliable water sources, governing where family groups clustered and travelled.
-Many of these sources have significance to the Anangu as ceremonial, social and trading locations.
-Since European arrival, a number of Anangu settlements and missions have started, then closed down due to lack of water.
+Many of these sources have significance to the Aṉangu as ceremonial, social and trading locations.
+Since European arrival, a number of Aṉangu settlements and missions have started, then closed down due to lack of water.
 Important permanent water supplies have been destroyed, forcing settlement patterns of the people of this region to change.
 The testing of nuclear weapons at Maralinga resulted in an immediate and widespread change to settlement patterns across the whole region.

 Water sources